-Dear Sir Michael, and members of the Tax Working Group,
+Dear Sir Michael and members of the Tax Working Group,

-This email is a submission in reply to the proposals and questions set out in the Working Group's Interim Report, and should be read as such
+This is a submission in reply to the proposals and questions set out in the Working Group's Interim Report.

 Indexation of income tax brackets

 Many government benefits and entitlements are indexed - income tax thresholds should be no different.